pszemraj/confectionary/README.md

 # PDF Confectionary :cupcake:

 > Do you work in the NLP domain and find that your end users/clients are not thrilled by receiving a ton of .txt files with your amazing results?
-Look no further, you are at the right place!
+Look no further; you are at the right place!

 PDF Confectionary is a tool for quickly creating templated PDFs from text files using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
-Go create some *sweet* PDFs.
+Create some *sweet* PDFs.

 ## About